-Add a breath of fresh air to your work space with a desk or floor plant.
+Add a breath of fresh air to your home office design with a desk or floor plant.
 This can help to distract your attention when your eyes need a break from the screen.
 Another alternative is to get some fresh flowers – and these have the natural advantage of providing a pleasant scent for your office too.
 If you can arrange your desk so that you are able to look out of the window, this can also give your mood a boost and positively impact your productivity and business efficiency.

 Take Meaningful Breaks